spier/alba-homegame-calendar/README.md

 ## Why?

-Together with a group of friends we are season ticket holders of Alba Berlin, i.e. we split the home games between all of us.
-Hence we need a calendar with just the home games, so that we can then mark in the calendar events who is going to which game.
+With a group of friends we share season ticket for Alba Berlin, i.e. we split the home games between us.
+Hence we need a calendar with just the home games, so that we can mark in the calendar events who is going to which game.

 Every year I am creating this calendar manually.
-This year I got annoyed with this, so I am automating this now :) Scratch your own itch!
+This year I got annoyed with this, so I decided to automate this :) Scratching my own itch!

 ## Create a Calendar